ashlinrichardson/techno/README.md

 # techno
 Taking a number of techno tracks, we:
-* normalize them in sample rate and tempo
+* convert to wav, normalize sample rate and tempo
 * order them using a special correlation measurement
 * locally align the clips using a sliding window, and finally:
 * interpolate to produce a "continuous" mix.
 N.b. still working to improve accuracy of the tempo normalization.
 Improved tempo normalization would improve xsition quality